kevinXueForHack/waf_project/README.md

+My actual cleaned up code is in the WAF_Project folder, while my notebooks are in the notebooks folder and are more experimental then actual code

 THIS README IS JUST MY THOUGHT AND DOES NOT HAVE ANY USE

 data preprocessing steps that I want to work on